panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 `React.useRef()` is a hook that solves 2 main issues: holding mutable values that should persist between component renderings and reference DOM elements.

-In this post, you'll learn in detail how `useRef()` works and when you should use it.
+In this post, you'll learn in detail how `useRef()` works.
 Interesting demos included.

 ## 1. Mutable values